zhaleh-rahimi/MIMPCorr/README.md

-# MIMPCorr: Ordering Policies for Multi-Item Multi-Period Inventory Systems with Correlated Demands
+# MIMPCorr: Multi-Item Multi-Period Correlated-aware Inventory Optimization

 ## Abstract

-We investigate optimal ordering policies for a multi-item periodic-review inventory system, considering demand correlations and historical data for the products involved.
-We extend inventory models by transitioning from an ARMA demand process to a VARMA framework, explicitly characterizing optimal ordering policies when there is both auto-correlation and cross-correlation among multiple items.
+This is a study on multi-item periodic-review inventory systems, considering stochastic demand with different types of correlations, including auto- and cross-correlation.
+We find the VARMA(p,q) models to be suitable structural frameworks to integrate dependencies for a tractable analysis of optimal ordering policies.
 Through experimental studies, we evaluate inventory costs and cost improvements compared to multi-item ordering policies where demands are assumed to be independent under different degrees of correlation, noise levels, and training data window sizes.
 The results show that, for moderate to high levels of dependence among